Miller test: History and details

 The work is considered obscene only if all three conditions are satisfied.

-The first two prongs of the Miller test are held to the standards of the community, and the last prong is held to what is reasonable to a person of the United States as a whole.
-The national reasonable person standard of the third prong acts as a check on the community standard of the first two prongs, allowing protection for works that in a certain community might be considered obscene but on a national level might have redeeming value.
+The first two prongs of the Miller test are held to the standards of the community, and the third prong is based on "whether a reasonable person would find such value in the material, taken as a whole".

 For legal scholars, several issues are important.
 One is that the test allows for community standards rather than a national standard.
-What offends the average person in Manhattan, Kansas, may differ from what offends the average person in Manhattan, New York.
-The relevant community, however, is not defined.
+What offends the average person in one community may differ from what offends the average person in another community.

 Another important issue is that the Miller test asks for an interpretation of what the "average" person finds offensive, rather than what the more sensitive persons in the community are offended by, as obscenity was defined by the previous test, the Hicklin test, stemming from the English precedent.

 In practice, pornography showing genitalia and sexual acts is not ipso facto obscene according to the Miller test.
 For instance, in 2000, a jury in Provo, Utah, took only a few minutes to clear Larry Peterman, owner of a Movie Buffs video store, in Utah County, Utah.
-He had been charged with distributing obscene material for renting pornographic videos which were displayed in a screened-off area of the store clearly marked as adult-only.
+He had been charged with distributing obscene material for renting pornographic videos that were displayed in a screened-off area of the store clearly marked as adults-only.
 The Utah County region had often boasted of being one of the most socially conservative areas in the United States.
 However, researchers had shown that guests at the local Marriott Hotel were disproportionately large consumers of pay-per-view pornographic material, accessing far more material than the store was distributing.

 Criticism

-Less strict standard may lead to greater censorship
+Miller test may lead to greater censorship

 Because it allows for community standards and demands "serious" value, Justice Douglas worried in his dissent that this test would make it easier to suppress speech and expression.
 Miller replaced a previous test asking whether the speech or expression was "utterly without redeeming social value".
 As used, however, the test generally makes it difficult to outlaw any form of expression.
 Many works decried as pornographic have been successfully argued to have some artistic or literary value, most publicly in the context of the National Endowment for the Arts in the 1990s.

+The first two prongs of the Miller test – that material appeal to the prurient interest and be patently offensive – have been said to require the impossible: "They require the audience to be turned on and grossed out at the same time".